gethop-dev/buddy-auth.jwt-oidc/README.md

 * `:max-cached-tokens` which is the maximum amount of cached ID Token validation results.
 It has to be an integer value greater than zero.
 If not specified, the default value is 50.
+* `:well-known-retrieval-timeout` which specifies the connection timeout (in milli-seconds) for "well-known openid-configuration" retrieval.
+It has to be an integer value greater than zero.
+If not specified, the default value is 500 milli-seconds.
+* `:well-known-retrieval-retries` which specifies the number of additional retries in case of connection failure for "well-known openid-configuration" retrieval.
+It has to be an integer value greater than zero.
+If not specified, the default value is 3 retries.
 * `:jwks-retrieval-timeout` which specifies the connection timeout (in milli-seconds) for JWKS retrieval.
 It has to be an integer value greater than zero.
 If not specified, the default value is 500